Rat-Fight/rat-fight.github.io/README.md

-# RFC
+# RoboticsTeam
-Website for RFC team
+A website for the RFT Robotics Team